telerik/blazor-docs/integrations/fiddler-jam.md

 * Captured network traffic
 * Captured Local and Session Storage logs

-The tool's mission is to reduce the back-and-forth messages and save time of our customers.
+The tool's mission is to reduce the back-and-forth communication in support messages, and save time of our customers.
 In addition, this would help the support team understand and investigate the issue faster and thus the response time would be shorter.

 ## Install Fiddler Jam